emilhe/dash-leaflet-docs/content/getting_started.md

 pip install dash-leaflet
 ```

-Once the installation is completed, paste the following lines of code into a .py file a run it.
+Once the installation is completed, paste the following lines of code into a .py file and run it.

 ````
 import dash